 Average Weather at Cox Field Airport Texas, United States

-At Cox Field Airport, the summers are hot and muggy; the winters are short, cold, and wet; and it is partly cloudy year round.
+At Cox Field Airport, the summers are hot and muggy, the winters are cold and wet, and it is partly cloudy year round.
 Over the course of the year, the temperature typically varies from 34°F to 94°F and is rarely below 22°F or above 101°F.

-Based on the beach/pool score, the best time of year to visit Cox Field Airport for hot-weather activities is from early June to mid September.
+Based on the beach/pool score, the best time of year to visit Cox Field Airport for hot-weather activities is from early June to early September.

 Average High and Low Temperature